Fairness Constraints in High-Dimensional Generalized Linear Models: Theory

 free parameters: $K-1$ mixture proportions and, for each of the $K$ classes, $\sum_{d=1}^D (M_d - 1)$ free parameters in the conditional multinomial probabilities.
 On the other hand, the joint distribution of the $D$ categorical variables has $\prod_{d=1}^D M_d$ possible combinations and therefore requires

 parameters to be specified.
-For the mixture model to be identifiable from the joint distribution, the number of parameters implied by the mixture must not exceed the degrees of freedom in the joint distribution, that is,
+A necessary (but not sufficient) dimension condition for generic identifiability is that the number of free mixture parameters not exceed the degrees of freedom in the observable joint distribution, that is,

 For example, if $K = 2$ and $D = 2$, and both variables have the same number of levels $M_1 = M_2 = M$, this inequality requires $M \ge 4$; alternatively, if $K = 2$ and $D = 3$, it suffices to have $M_d = 2$ (i.e., three binary variables).
-This counting argument illustrates that, unless the product $\prod_d M_d$ is large enough relative to the number of mixture components $K$, categorical mixtures may fail to be identifiable.
+This counting argument can rule out identifiability, but satisfying it does not by itself prove identifiability.
+For latent class and related product-multinomial models, generic identifiability typically requires additional algebraic or rank conditions; see, for example, \citet{allman2009identifiability} for general sufficient conditions based on Kruskal-type arguments.
+Thus, in our setting the inequality above should be interpreted only as a necessary screening rule: when it fails, identifiability is impossible, whereas when it holds, one must still verify additional structural conditions.